 - Disability studies and how we can conceptualise this in the Old Norse world

 We seek abstracts of 100 words for 20 minute papers which explore these questions.
 Abstracts from any discipline should be sent via email to Amy Jefford Franks and Tonicha Upham at firstname.lastname@example.org by 31st August 2019.
 We particularly encourage abstracts from students.

 Kyngervi, meaning ‘gender’ in Icelandic, is a new journal in Viking and Medieval Scandinavian Studies with a focus primarily on gender and queer studies, but also taking a broader consideration of studies of ‘the Other’ – we aim to bring the marginalized to the forefront.
 We therefore also center race, disability, human/animal studies, and other related themes.
 Kyngervi is double-blind peer reviewed, run by students, for students to showcase their work.

-In order to submit, you must either currently be a student, or have graduated from your programme in the previous academic year.
+In order to submit, you must either currently be a student, or have graduated from your programme in the previous three academic years.
 Students can be any level from BA to PhD.